Senior cat care (age 9 to 13 years)

-Arthritis in seniors can make it difficult and painful to climb or descend stairs.
+Arthritis in senior cats can make it difficult and painful to climb or descend stairs.
 Place litter boxes on the main floor of the house or where your cat spends most of his/her time.
 Provide adequate amounts of litter and scoop at least daily.
 Consider litter boxes with low sides to make getting in and out easier.

 Normal stools should be long, connected and easily compressible.
 Watch for small balls of hard stool.
 Many senior cats need stool softeners; talk to your veterinarian.

 It’s common for older cats to develop some degree of arthritis.
 While arthritis cannot be cured, cats can be made more comfortable with supplements, to support cartilage and joints, and pain medication.
-Also consider placing ramps against chairs and beds, and offer heated beds to ease the discomfort.
+Also consider placing ramps against chairs and beds, and offer heated beds to ease the cat's discomfort.
 Your cat might have arthritis if he or she:

 Appears stiff when walking